 Do not travel to Cuba due to COVID-19.
 Exercise increased caution in Cuba due to demonstrable and sometimes debilitating injuries to members of our diplomatic community resulting in the drawdown of embassy staff.

-Numerous U.S. Embassy Havana employees appear to have been targeted in specific attacks.
-We are unable to identify the source.
-Many of these employees have suffered injuries.
+Numerous U.S. Embassy Havana employees suffered demonstrable and sometimes debilitating injuries during their service in Havana.
 Affected individuals have exhibited a range of physical symptoms including ear complaints and hearing loss, dizziness, headaches, fatigue, cognitive issues, visual problems, and difficulty sleeping.
 We continue to investigate how the health of our diplomats and their family members was severely and permanently damaged.